remfan1994/strawberry-creek-voices/narrative/continuous_flow.md

 Transition 9 → 10

 The creek’s ripples deepen as the reeds sway.
 The objects it has carried—seeds, leaves, paper fragments—settle, their journeys complete for the moment.
-Attention turns inward, from the trace of human hands to the small rhythms of life surrounding the water: a frog’s pause on a stone, the gentle bend of a cattail, the soft patter of rain on leaves.
+Attention turns inward, from the trace of human hands to the small rhythms of life surrounding the water: sticklebacks flashing beneath stones, crayfish moving along the riverbed, the occasional blackbird landing nearby.

 The water does not hurry.
 Every movement, every quiet settling, speaks of patience.
 The moral echo of prior acts—mercy, care, attentiveness—lingers in the current, guiding what is still to come.
 The observer learns that gentleness is as powerful as motion, and presence is a form of service.